wdhowe/telegrambot-lib/README.md

 ## Available Functions

-All of the Telegram Bot API functions in this library are available from the `telegrambot-lib.core` namespace.
+All of the Telegram Bot API methods are represented by functions of the `telegrambot-lib.core` namespace.

 Find the list of the available functions with their parameters in the [namespace documentation](https://cljdoc.org/d/telegrambot-lib/telegrambot-lib/CURRENT/api/telegrambot-lib.core).